azuqua/notp/README.md

 This command will tell the targeted node by this session to meet another node in the cluster.
 Currently, this is the only way to make ring insertions transitive.
 Subsequently, if as a result two nodes are meeting for the first time, a ring merge will occur.
-The resulting state will be gossiped around the cluster, eventually resulting in every node thinking the input node no longer belongs in the cluster.
+The resulting state will be gossiped around the cluster, eventually resulting in every node thinking the input node belongs in the cluster.
 For example, given the previous setup:

 ```
-> meet bar
+> meet bar localhost 7023
 { ok: true }

 // wait some time...